nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 At Risk
 - Customers who haven't made recent purchases but have lower spendings and frequent purchases than those under Can't Lose Them.

-Hibernating
+Needs Attention
-- Customers who haven't made a purchase in while and have spent infrequently and little.
-They have probably churned.
+- Customers who have moderate frequency and spending, but it's been a while since they made a new purchase.

 Lost
 - Customers who have churned.